iOSdevSofotatos/iOS-dev-journey/MVVM-pattern.md

 Model, View and ViewModel.
 It is a design paradigm that makes it clear where all the dfferent components of your code go and how they interact with each other.

-It separates the user interface code, what we call the "View", from the backend or logic of our application, which we call the Model.
+It also separates the user interface code, what we call the "View", from the backend or logic of our application, which we call the Model.

-### Lets talk a bit more about Model and View and the mechanisms in MVVM that hook them up to each other.
+### Lets talk a bit more about the Model and View and the mechanisms in MVVM that hook them up to each other.

+- The Model is completely UI independent